EP 007 | Working with Seniors and Downsizing Clients with Karen Shinn and Gail Shields

 Listen Now

-– how language can impact varied age groups differently
+• How language and communication styles can impact different age groups

-– most important factor when decorating or designing for a client over the age of 70
+• The most important considerations when designing for clients over the age of 70

 Take Aways